When it comes to deep cleaning, it’s hard to beat an upright vacuum.

 The Eureka Mighty Mite is the lightest option of the canister vacuums in this group.
 Even with the tools plugged in, this vacuum weighs a measly 9 pounds.
 You can easily carry this up and down a flight of stairs without straining your back.
 The powerful 12 amp packs a lot of punch, and the HEPA filter will keep allergens up to 0.3 microns inside the bin!

 - Weighs just 9 pounds

-- Powerful motor works great at picking up dirt on upholstery and bare floor
+- The powerful motor works excellent at picking up dirt on upholstery and bare floor

 - Has a mini-turbo brush that will work great at picking up pet hair on upholstery